hrishi-ds/Medium/Visualize-Confusion-Matrix-Using-Sankey-Diagram/README.md

-This notebook walks through the steps to create Sankey diagram of a confusion matrix.
+This notebook walks through the steps to create Sankey diagram of a confusion matrix mentioned <a href="https://medium.com/@hrishikesh.pe/an-unique-way-of-visualising-confusion-matrix-sankey-chart-de8e4d09b9b">in the article</a>.
 It also contains a function that can be applied to any confusion matrix to plot it as Sankey diagram.

 ## Why Sankey chart is useful to visualise confusion matrix?
 While communicating with non-technical stakeholders, confusion matrix is not intuitive visual to explain machine learning model performance.